Must provide jobs, economic boost

 LaColla said he expects there will be more proposals related to jobs and economic growth this time around.
 For the 12-month period ending in August, private sector jobs in Dutchess and Putnam counties grew less than 1 percent, although job growth was significantly higher elsewhere in the region, according to the state Department of Labor.

-Promotional video by New York StateThe Current is a nonprofit supported by its readers; please consider a year-end gift.
+Promotional video by New York StateThe Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.